|Avg. High (F)||80||85||85||90||95||100||100||100||100||95||85||80|

 Baja Trips for Any Season

 No matter what season you seek to travel in Baja, AdventureSmith Explorations has a curated collection of Baja small ship cruises and land trips to choose from.
-Learn more about our Baja trips, or go direct to our Trip Finder to search by location and your travel dates.
+Learn more about our Baja vacations, or go direct to our Trip Finder to search by location and your travel dates.

 The southern region is influenced by the tropics and can receive some rain and humidity.
 Interior Baja can be unbearably hot during the summer when travel is restricted to the coast.
 During this time waters are warm and calm, and visibility for diving and snorkeling is best.
 The west coast features a climate similar to coastal California with a cool marine influence keeping beach and coastal temperatures mild.

 Baja by Month

 Looking for more weather and wildlife information?
 Read our Best Time to Visit Baja.
 This month-by-month guide has tips on everything from weather, wildlife and the benefits of each month.